-The Boards undertake the functions of a nominating committee and therefore, the Managers do not have a nominating committee.
+The Boards undertake the functions of a nominating committee and therefore, the Managers do not have a separate nominating committee.
 The Boards perform the functions that such a committee would otherwise perform.

-The Boards are able to undertake the functions of a nominating committee because:
+While this is a deviation from Provision 4.1 of the Code which requires the establishment of a nominating committee, the Boards are able to undertake the functions of a nominating committee because:

 Board Composition and Renewal

 Board succession planning is carried out through the annual review of the Boards’ composition as well as when a Director gives notice of his or her intention to retire or resign.
 The Boards seek to refresh their membership progressively and in an orderly manner, whilst ensuring continuity and sustainability of corporate performance.
 The Boards also have in place guidelines on the tenure of Directors.
-The guidelines provide that a non-executive ID should serve for no more than a maximum of two three-year terms and any extension of tenure beyond six years will be reviewed by the Boards on a yearly basis up to a period of nine years (inclusive of the initial two three-year terms served).
+The guidelines provide that an ID should serve for no more than a maximum of two three-year terms and any extension of tenure beyond six years will be reviewed by the Boards on a yearly basis up to a period of nine years (inclusive of the initial two three-year terms served).

 Review of Directors' Ability to Commit Time